dolthub/grammar-crawler/README.md

 The crawler supports three crawl strategies:

-* Full Crawl – every path through the grammar graph will be explored, with some caveats (e.g. cycles are detected and skipped).
+* **Full Crawl** – every path through the grammar graph will be explored, with some caveats (e.g. cycles are detected and skipped).
 This mode works well for small grammars or small subsets of a grammar, but can quickly produce a LOT of generated statement templates.
-* Random Crawl – this naieve random crawl strategy will randomly select whether or not to continue crawling a path in the grammar graph.
+* **Random Crawl** – this naieve random crawl strategy will randomly select whether or not to continue crawling a path in the grammar graph.
 This is useful when you have a large solution space and only want a sample of generated statements.
-* Coverage Aware Crawl – this crawl strategy uses information from the crawler on which literal elements have been used in completed statements and attempts to maximize coverage of the grammar by preferring paths through the grammar that will include unused literal elements.
+* **Coverage-Aware Crawl** – this crawl strategy uses information from the crawler on which literal elements have been used in completed statements and attempts to maximize coverage of the grammar by preferring paths through the grammar that will include unused literal elements.

 ## Reification